cross-seed/cross-seed.org/docs/basics/options.md

 mode with [`searchCadence`](#searchcadence) turned on.

 :::tip
-`excludeOlder` will never exclude torrents that are completely new to `cross-seed`.
+`excludeOlder` will never exclude torrents that are completely new to `cross-seed` or torrents seen via RSS or Announce API.
 :::

 #### `excludeOlder` Examples (CLI)